 (1) Performance testing if required by this permit or required by the NDEE shall be completed as follows:

-(a) The source shall provide the NDEE at least thirty (30) days written notice prior to testing to afford the NDEE an opportunity to have an observer present.
+(a) The source shall provide the NDEE a written notice at least thirty (30) days prior to testing to afford the NDEE an opportunity to have an observer present.
 The NDEE may, in writing, approve a notice of less than 30 days.
 If the testing is pursuant to an underlying requirement contained in a federal rule, the notice provisions of the underlying requirement apply (Title 129, Chapter 34, Section 003).

 (b) The notification required by Condition I.(M)(1)(a) shall include the following (Title 129, Chapter 34, Section 003):